 Klarion the Witch Boy is a DC Comics character created by Jack Kirby for The Demon.
 Originally an antagonist for Etrigan, he later became a generic nuisance villain in the vein of Mr. Mxyzptlk or Bat-Mite before playing a major role in the Sins of Youth arc of DC's Young Justice series.
-Later, he was reimagined as an antihero in Grant Morrison's Seven Soldiers of Victory maxi-series.
+Later, he was reimagined as an antihero in Grant Morrison's Seven Soldiers maxi-series.

 Klarion has also appeared in animation, usually as an outright antagonist.